settings icon

 Former East African correspondent for “The Economist,” Graham Hancock, published a book in 1992 entitled The Sign and the Seal: The Quest for the Lost Ark of the Covenant, in which he argued that the ark had been stowed away in Saint Mary of Zion’s Church in Aksum, an ancient city of Ethiopia.
 Explorer Robert Cornuke of the B.A.S.E.
 Institute, also believes the Ark may now reside in Aksum.
 However, no one has yet found it there.
 Similarly, archaeologist Michael Sanders believes the ark is hidden away in an ancient Egyptian temple in the Israeli village of Djaharya, but he has yet to actually find it there.

-A doubtful Irish tradition maintains that the Ark is buried under the Hill of Tara in Ireland.
+A doubtful Irish tradition maintains that the ark is buried under the Hill of Tara in Ireland.
 Some scholars believe that this is the source of the Irish “pot of gold at the end of the rainbow” legend.
-Even less believable are the claims of Ron Wyatt and Tom Crotser, Wyatt claiming to actually have seen the lost Ark of the Covenant buried under Mt.
-Calvary and Crotser claiming to have seen it on Mt.
+There are also the claims of Ron Wyatt and Tom Crotser.
+Wyatt claimed to have actually seen the lost ark of the covenant buried under Mt.
+Calvary, and Crotser claimed to have seen it on Mt.
 Pisgah near Mt.
 Nebo.
-Both of these men are held in low esteem by the archaeological community, and neither has been able to substantiate the wild claims with any evidence.
+Neither has been able to substantiate their claims with any real evidence.

 In the end, the ark remains lost to all but God.
 Interesting theories like the ones presented above continue to be offered, but the ark has yet to be found.
 The writer of 2 Maccabees may very well be right; we may not find out what happened to the lost Ark of the Covenant until the Lord Himself returns.